 - some historians argue that the death of many people educated in French and Latin accelerated the trend towards the use of the vernacular.
 And indeed it was not long before authors such as Geoffrey Chaucer began to write in English.
 He benefited personally from the Black Death.
 His father inherited property from relatives, and used this to secure a place for the young Geoffrey as a page to the Countess of Ulster, propelling him out of the merchant class, and into a varied career as a soldier, diplomat and writer ;

-- the Black Death shook people’s faith in the Church, which had traditionally interpreted the world to their flocks, but which was at a loss to explain the implications of the widespread suffering.
+- the Black Death shook people’s faith in the Church, which had traditionally interpreted the world to their flocks, but which was at a loss to explain the implications of the punishment inflicted by the plague.
 The laity cannot have failed to discern the high death rates amongst the clergy, and may have seen this as divine retribution.
-The loss of the Church’s prestige is reflected in Chaucer’s portrayal of the cynical Pardoner and Summoner, which doubtless reflected contemporary thinking.
+The loss of the Church’s prestige is reflected in Chaucer’s portrayal of the cynical Pardoner and Summoner, which doubtless reflected a strand of popular opinion.

 Extract from the Ordinance of Labourers 1349: ‘Because a great part of the people, and especially of workmen and servants, late died of the pestilence, many seeing the necessity of masters, and great scarcity of servants, will not serve unless they may receive excessive wages, and some rather willing to beg in idleness, than by labour to get their living; we, considering the grievous incommodities, which of the lack especially of ploughmen and such labourers may hereafter come, have upon deliberation and treaty with the prelates and the nobles, and learned men assisting us, of their mutual counsel ordained … [that] every man and woman of our realm of England, of what condition he be, free or bond, able in body, and within the age of threescore years, not living in merchandise, nor exercising any craft, nor having of his own whereof he may live, nor proper land, about whose tillage he may himself occupy, and not serving any other, if he in convenient service, his estate considered, be required to serve, he shall be bounden to serve him which so shall him require; and take only the wages, livery, meed, or salary, which were accustomed to be given in the places where he oweth to serve, the twentieth year of our reign of England, or five or six other common years next before.’